Bell tower: Europe

 In 400 AD, Paulinus of Nola introduced church bells into the Christian Church.
 By the 11th century, bells housed in belltowers became commonplace.

 Historic bell towers exist throughout Europe.
 The Irish round towers are thought to have functioned in part as bell towers.
 Famous medieval European examples include Bruges (Belfry of Bruges), Ypres (Cloth Hall, Ypres), Ghent (Belfry of Ghent).
 Perhaps the most famous European free-standing bell tower, however, is the so-called "Leaning Tower of Pisa", which is the campanile of the Duomo di Pisa in Pisa, Italy.
 In 1999 thirty-two Belgian belfries were added to the UNESCO's list of World Heritage Sites.
 In 2005 this list was extended with one Belgian and twenty-three Northern French belfries and is since known as Belfries of Belgium and France.
 Most of these were attached to civil buildings, mainly city halls, as symbols of the greater power the cities in the region got in the Middle Ages; a small number of buildings not connected with a belfry, such as bell towers of—or with their—churches, also occur on this same list (details).
 In the Middle Ages, cities sometimes kept their important documents in belfries.
 Not all are on a large scale; the "bell" tower of Katúň, in Slovakia, is typical of the many more modest structures that were once common in country areas.
 Archaic wooden bell towers survive adjoining churches in Lithuania and as well as in some parts of Poland.

-In Orthodox Eastern Europe bell ringing also have a strong cultural significance (Russian Orthodox bell ringing), and churches were constructed with bell towers (see also List of tall Orthodox Bell towers).
+In Orthodox Eastern Europe bell ringing also has a strong cultural significance (Russian Orthodox bell ringing), and churches were constructed with bell towers (see also List of tall Orthodox Bell towers).